BasileR/DeepLearning-optimization/README.md

 # DeepLearning-optimization

-Binarization is not added yet, working on it.

 ## Introduction

 Hi !
 Here is our repository for the AI optimization course at IMT Atlantique.
 The goal of this course was fitting a neural network for cifar10 and performing quantization and pruning to **minimize the micronet score** of the model.
 Enjoy !